andyvroberts/banana/DimensionDesign.md

 |District||None|
 |County||None|

+As can be deduced from the busines key, an address dimension may have the side-effect of combining multiple records in the source data into a single Address.
+The result may be the incorrect association of multiple actual properties to just a single address in this model, leading to incorrect aggregations.

+There is no modeling solution to this problem, the data must be quality checked prior to being used, and either corrected or excluded from the implementation.

 ### Property Type
 Requirement: Provide statistical calculations on price, by grouping on properties that are houses, flats, etc.
 SCD type 1.